-The legislation set new and expanded requirements for all U.S. public company boards, management, and public accounting firms with the goal to increase transparency in financial reporting and to require formalized systems for internal controls.
+The legislation set new and expanded requirements for all U.S. public company boards, management, and public accounting firms with the goal of increasing transparency in financial reporting and formalizing systems for internal controls.
 In addition, penalties for fraudulent activity are much more severe.

 The stated goal of SOX is "to protect investors by improving the accuracy and reliability of corporate disclosures."

 As such, public company management must individually certify the accuracy of financial information.
 SOX also increased the oversight role of boards of directors and the independence of external auditors who review the accuracy of corporate financial statements.

 Meeting SOX compliance requirements is not only a legal obligation but a good business practice.
 All organizations should behave ethically and limit access to their financial data.
 It also has the added benefit of helping organizations keep sensitive data safe from insider threats, cyber attacks, and security breaches.

 The data security framework of SOX compliance can be summarized by five primary pillars: